sxzz/rolldown-plugin-dts/README.md

 To use this option, ensure that `@typescript/native-preview` is installed as a dependency.

-`tsconfigRaw` option will be ignored when this option is enabled.
+`tsconfigRaw` and `compilerOptions` options will be ignored when this option is enabled.

 ## Differences from `rollup-plugin-dts`